gprocunier/manageiq-tools/README.md

 # miqTools - ansible roles for interacting with ManageIQ

-This is a collection of roles that allow easy interaction with ManageIQ via persistent sessions and access to several collections.
+This is a collection of roles that allow easy interaction with ManageIQ via persistent sessions and access to several collections for the purposes of creating/manipulating content in a programmatic fashion.

 ## Invocation